Published By Faith Stewart at September 2nd, 2018

 Your business needs its own phone number.
 A toll-free number works best, and you need to get it listed in all the directories under the business name and business address.
 Don’t forget to list it on 411.com and your company website, if you have one.
 Few people use a phone book anymore.
 Almost everyone looks up phone numbers online.
 Make yours separate from your personal number and easy to find.

 If you are extremely small or just starting out, this may seem unnecessary until you grow or become more established.
 But it is best to do this from the beginning if possible, however.
-Having a separate business banking account not only makes it easier to keep up with and report business finances, both income and expenses, but it also further separates your business from your personal finances.
+Having a separate business banking account makes it easier to keep up with and report business finances, both income and expenses.
+It also further separates your business from your personal finances.

 That separation is imperative to building business credit fast, and it helps at tax time as well.